UrLab/incubator/DEVELOPMENT.md

 source .env
 ```

-You can fill the .env file with other stuff as well, i you wish to develop using a psotgres database, you can add these lines and modify them depending on your configuration :
+You can fill the .env file with other stuff as well, i you wish to develop using a Postgres database (by default, you use SQLite), you can add these lines and modify them depending on your configuration :

 ```bash
 export SQL_ENGINE=django.db.backends.postgresql